ginoskler/ginoskler.github.io/_pages/about.md

   - /about.html
 ---

 I am a graduate student at Washington University in St. Louis in the Data Analytics and Statistics Masters Program at the McKelvey School of Engineering.
+I am advised by Dr. Ben Wormleighton.

 Research Interests
 ======
 I am interested in the intersection of mathematics with our world's major issues such as climate change and political instability.
 A deep understanding of relevant data is at the heart of ensuring that those working directly on solving these problems are doing so in the most effective way.
-I hope to contribute to the body of knowledge of newly emerging techniques such as topological data analysis and algebraic statistics.
+My research currently focuses on topological data analysis.

 Recent Coursework
 ======